incubyte/incubyte.github.io/content/blog/four-lenses-of-productivity.md

 > — Abi Noda

 Finally, individual, team, and organizational productivities align to make every end user productive.

+### Fuel
+Small incremental releases help end users get their needs met faster, whereas big-bang releases often result in a steeper learning curve for the users.

+### Wrong Turn
+Building features in a silo without involving end users in the decision-making process.
+Doing this instead of getting fast and frequent user feedback.

 ### Brakes
 Market productivity decreases when companies have long planning and release cycles that they can’t quickly accommodate the needs of a changing market.